Kia EV6 Review 2023 | Top Gear

 What is it?

-It's a large, pure-electric hatchback SUV with polarising styling, tonnes of useful tech and excellent attitude, in the same vein as the Ioniq 5 from Hyundai.
+It's a large, pure-electric crossover with polarising styling, tonnes of useful tech and excellent attitude, in the same vein as the Ioniq 5 from Hyundai.
 Literally.
-And yes, both are much bigger than they appear in pictures – it's not just perspective.
+And yes, both are much bigger than they appear in pictures.

-We like the Hyundai Ioniq 5 very much, and Kia's EV6 is essentially a platform-share/sister car with the '5 and Genesis GV60, thanks to an interwoven corporate and brand structure that's big on common resources.
-It's based on the new electric-global modular platform called E-GMP, has the same (standard in the UK) 800-volt charging architecture and largely the same hardware and drivetrain options.
-All get more than 300-miles of WLTP range, and we don't (currently) get the smaller-batteried (58kWh battery, 250-miles of range) cars in the UK.
+We like the Ioniq 5 very much, and Kia's EV6 is essentially a platform-share/sister car with the 5 and the Genesis GV60, thanks to an interwoven corporate and brand structure that's big on common resources.

 Advertisement - Page continues below